-On July 2, 2017, we will commemorate the one-year passing of novelist and recipient of the Nobel Peace Prize Elie Wiesel.
-While Wiesel penned several autobiographies and works of fiction, his best-known work is Night—a memoir based on his experiences as a prisoner in WWII concentration camps, specifically Auschwitz and Buchenwald.
+While Nobel Peace Prize recipient Elie Wiesel penned several autobiographies and works of fiction, his best-known work is Night—a memoir based on his experiences as a prisoner in WWII concentration camps, specifically Auschwitz and Buchenwald.
 A harrowing read offering a firsthand account of one of our world’s most tragic time periods, Night helped shine a light on the Holocaust and to this day is regarded as one of the world’s most important works of literature.

 A fact that is not as widely known as the work itself is that Night is part one of a trilogy: Night, Dawn, and Day.
 Each book focuses on specific parts of Wiesel’s transformative renaissance—darkness to light, horror to healing.
 With Night, we know of Wiesel’s intent:

 “I wanted to show the end, the finality of the event.
 Everything came to an end—man, history, literature, religion, God.
 There was nothing left.
 And yet we begin again with night.”

 For the trilogy’s subsequent works, Wiesel took a different approach, saying, “In Night it is the ‘I’ who speaks.
 In the other two, it is the ‘I’ who listens and questions.”
 The final book, Day (not a memoir but a work of fiction), completes the transformation arc: an injured man reflects on his relationships and experiences during WWII and comes to grips with his survival and the deaths of loved ones.